 Marlborough is ideally located along the Massachusetts ‘Innovation Corridor’—midway between Cambridge and Worcester, with enviable highway access to I-90, I-290 and I-495—which makes it a perfect platform for invention and collaboration.
-More than 30 life sciences companies, including GE Healthcare Life Sciences, Boston Scientific, Quest Diagnostics, Hologic, and Sunovion, have already discovered how convenient and economical a Marlborough location is for their operations.
-Many of them them chose Marlborough because:
+More than 40 life sciences companies, including GE Healthcare Life Sciences, Boston Scientific, Quest Diagnostics, Hologic, and Sunovion, have already discovered how convenient and economical a Marlborough location is for their operations.
+Many of them chose Marlborough because:

 It is rated a Platinum BioReady™ Community by the Massachusetts Biotechnology Council (MassBio), putting it among the state’s top 7%